 Breast pain is always worrisome, but not all breast pain requires medical intervention.
 Here are some common causes of breast pain that will help you differentiate when it is alarming and when it is not:

 Hormonal shifts, especially during the menstrual cycle, can make your breasts swollen and painful.
 However, there is no need to worry since the pain diminishes once your hormone levels strike a balance.
-Your breasts may also feel lumpy due to the varying levels of estrogen and progesterone.
+Your breasts may also feel lumpy due to the varying levels of oestrogen and progesterone.

 Breast tenderness is something many women encounter in the early stages of pregnancy.
 Each woman may feel different types of pain or discomfort.
 It is important to understand where the breast pain is coming from and why it happens, as this knowledge can help manage the symptoms during those initial weeks of pregnancy.